dsheinin/MIDS209_final/README.md

 (paths relative to the django directory)

 1. `pip install Django`, or however you install python modules.
 I use pip inside a virtualenv but the virtualenv isn't necessarily necessary.
-2. copy w209final/settings.py.SAMPLE to w209final/settings.py.
+2. (optional, if running CSV import/export scripts) Copy w209final/settings.py.SAMPLE to w209final/settings.py.
 Modify the `DATA_DIR` setting at the bottom of settings.py to point to the data directory in this repo.
 3.
 ```
 ./manage.py migrate